Cultivating a Home, a single moms journey to redo a home and make it our own.

 We moved into our house about a year and a half ago.
-All I knew at that time was I needed to buy a home, any home and that I had the capability to make it lovely no matter what our budget allowed.
+All I knew at that time was I needed to buy a home, any home really.
+I knew that I had the capability to make it lovely no matter what our budget allowed.
 That meant if momma had to redo the whole dang thing as we lived in it, then that’s what it would be.
-We were unbelievably blessed when we stumbled across this house I sit in now, our home.
+We were unbelievably blessed when we stumbled across this house I sit in now.

-It didn’t look like much but it had good bones, a large yard and the very best neighborhood I lived in to date.
+It didn’t look like much when I first pulled up.
+But for the price, it had good bones, a large yard and the very best neighborhood I have lived in to date.
 My neighbors came by individually as I began my month long rush to get it move in ready and introduced themselves.
 I felt welcomed immediately and safe.
-What a gem this place is.
-A small town vibe in an older country home at a price I could afford.
-I couldn’t have asked for more.
+What a gem this place was to have found.
+When I reflect on the journey to get here, I realize God was leading us.

 Its is incredible to find something you didn’t actually know you were looking for.
 As we continue down this path of quaint living, having chickens, the garden, the thought of goats one day, I feel more at home here.
 I stand outside listening to the birds, smiling while I hang my clothes on the line.
 It’s a nostalgic feeling mixed with peace.
 I want more of that.